scelarek/CovidCast/readme.md

 My integrated approach captures the intricacies of pandemics while maximizing the predictive capabilities of state-of-the-art statistical algorithms.

-### Results and Model Performance
+### Results and Model Performance on Test Scores
+The Time Series models were trained on COVID data from Februaury 15th 2020 to January 25th, then tested on their results for the unseen test data 2023 1-25-2023 -> 2-09-2023)

-Two models emerged as particularly potent: SARIMAX and Prophet both enhanced by features derived from the SIRD model of the pandemics infectiousness.
+SARIMAX and Prophet both enhanced by features derived from the SIRD model of the pandemics infectiousness.

 ### Engage with Me and Future Prospects:
 I encourage you to delve deeper into this repository.
 Should you have any inquiries or insights, please don't hesitate to reach out.